Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 ---
-title: Administer API Manager network traffic
+title: Administer network traffic
-linkTitle: Administer API Manager network traffic
+linkTitle: Administer network traffic
 draft: false
-weight: 30
+weight: 40
-description: Traffic is always initiated by the Agent to API Manager, API Gateway, and Amplify Central.
+description: Traffic is always initiated by the Agent to the data plane, API Gateway, and Amplify Central.
 No sessions are ever initiated back to the Agent.
 ---

 ## Overview